-TO ET ES TRUSCE PHINIMISACION GOALINGY

-For Hazardous Waste

-Establishment of hazardous waste recycling contracts with approved recyclers by authority based on waste characteristics Conducted assurance process at recycling facilities Explored and engaged potential recyclers for other hazardous waste codes Renewal of hazardous waste recycling contracts with approved recyclers by authority

-2019 2020 2021 2022

-For Non-Hazardous Waste

-First introduction of plastic recycling initiatives at PC EPE in January 2019 Collaboration with PCG on fostering 3R values accompanied with 5S methodology (Sort, Set in order, Shine, Standardise, Sustain) and initiated the Housekeeping Programme in support of the New Plastics Economy Introduction of other recyclable materials such as aluminium, paper and scrap metal Introduction of PC EPE Food Waste Recycling programme Introduction of PC EPE Recycling Reward for quarterly leaderboard

-Methodology

-For Hazardous Waste

-- 1 Identified hazardous waste based on established criteria at process area - 2 Conducted Suitability Study and Acceptance Test of facility - 3 Established contract with specialised partners for hazardous waste management - 4 Transported the hazardous waste to the approved facility and conducted monthly monitoring and reporting - 5 Conducted assurance process at approved facility for compliance checking

-For Non-Hazardous Waste

-- 1 Introduced the non-hazardous waste recycling initiative to educate staff on proper waste segregation - 2 Practiced the 3R values when managing non-hazardous waste - 3 Established contract for non-hazardous waste collectors certified by local authorities - 4 Performed waste collection periodically and provided rewards to encourage staff participation
+Methodology For Hazardous Waste 1 Identified hazardous waste based on established criteria at process area 2 Conducted Suitability Study and Acceptance Test of facility 3 Established contract with specialised partners for hazardous waste management Transported the hazardous waste to the approved facility and conducted monthly monitoring and reporting 5 Conducted assurance process at approved facility for compliance checking Hazardous waste, 3R (%) 2021 2022 2023 Results 91% From 2021 to 2023, PC EPE has achieved 95% more than 90% recycling rate for 97% hazardous waste for three years in a row.
+For Non-Hazardous Waste 1 Introduced the non-hazardous waste recycling initiative to educate staff on proper waste segregation Practiced the 3R values when managing non-hazardous waste 3 Established contract for non-hazardous waste collectors certified by local authorities Performed waste collection periodically and provided rewards to encourage staff participation Non-hazardous waste, 3R (kg) 2021 2022 2023 + 44,000 kg For Non-Hazardous Waste, PC EPE has collected a total of recyclable waste worth + 70,000 kg approximately over 70,000kg in 2022 and + 119,000 kg 119,000kg in 2023.
+Conclusion • Maintained an outstanding recycling rate exceeding 90% for scheduled waste consistently over the past three years carbon footprint

-Conclusion

-- Maintained an outstanding recycling rate exceeding 90% for scheduled waste consistently over the past three years - · Continuously elevated the collection of non-hazardous waste for three consecutive years - Empowered staff to embrace a recycling ethos, effectively contributing towards the reduction of overall environmental carbon footprint
+• Continuously elevated the collection of non-hazardous waste for three consecutive years

+• Empowered staff to embrace a recycling ethos, effectively contributing towards the reduction of overall environmental

+SOCIAL: DELIVERING POSITIVE SOCIAL IMPACT